Medical Instrument Technician (Hemodialysis)

 - United States Citizenship: Non-citizens may only be appointed when it is not possible to recruit qualified citizens in accordance with VA Policy.

-- English Language Proficiency: Medical Instrument Technicians must be proficient in spoken and written English in accordance with chapter 2, section D, paragraph 5a, this part.
+- English Language Proficiency: Medical Instrument Technicians must be proficient in spoken and written English as required by 38 U.S.C.
+7402(d), and 7407(d)

-In addition, the candidate must demonstrate the following KSAs:
+Demonstrated KSAs.
+In addition to the experience above, the candidate must demonstrate the following KSAs: